theodi/collaborative-data-patterns-catalogue/jekyll/_templates/listing-page-template.md

         url: '#'
         description: >-
          Short description nulla eu molestie massa.
 Pellentesque fermentum urna pretium nulla lacinia gravida.
 Aenean in aliquet mauris.

+# Set a category to automatically list all patterns within that category
+category:
+# If category is not set, should we show the list of pattern categories
+show_categories_list: true
+# Set the title for the automatic listing, defaults to "All patterns in this category"
+list_title: "Browse pattern categories"
 ---